SaurabhKumarSingh2707/Smart-Crop-Advisory-System/README.md

-﻿#  AgriTech Frontend - Pure HTML/CSS/JS Version
+﻿#  AgroHive - Pure HTML/CSS/JS Version

 A frontend-only version of the AgriTech web application built with pure HTML, CSS, and JavaScript.
 This version focuses on the user interface and client-side functionality without any backend dependencies.